telco2011/mcp-backlog-md/.clinerules/memory-bank/activeContext.md

 ## Current Focus

-- Finalizing the project by ensuring all tests are comprehensive and the memory bank is up-to-date.
+- Implementing a comprehensive logging strategy using Pino.
+- Updating all relevant documentation to reflect the new logging feature.

 ## Next Steps

-- Commit the changes to the repository.
+- Commit the documentation changes to the repository.
+- Review the `progress.md` and `techContext.md` files to ensure they are up-to-date.